It’s about time to turn the page on 2022. And thankfully so.

 6. Encourage more.

-2020 was a hard year for everyone!
+2022 was still a hard year for many!
 And all of us needed encouragement from time-to-time.
-Let’s give it freely in 2021—whether people ask for it or not.
+So let’s give it freely in 2023—whether people ask for it or not.

 7. Waste less.

-Seems like we all learned the value of another day and another opportunity—because too many had their last one taken from them in 2020.
+Seems like we all learned the value of another day and another opportunity—because too many had their last one taken from them in the past couple years.
 Let’s decide now to not waste any day, any moment, or any amount of energy remaining.

 8. Thank more.